Shadman-aziz/UofTFriends/README.md

-Our app is a platform for University of Toronto students to connect and communicate with other students in their courses or programs.
+This web-app is a platform for University of Toronto students to connect and communicate with other students in their courses or programs.

 ## URL